FrankieBoye/engine_power/README.md

 The capacity that can be chosen varies depending on the cylinder count.
 There is no such thing as a 5 litre 4 cylinder engine or a 12 cylinder 1 litre engine for example.

-4 and 5 cylinder engines can range from 1 litre to 2.5 litres.
+4 cylinder engines can range from 1 litre to 2.5 litres.

+5 cylinder engines can range from 2 litres to 3 litres.

 6 cylinder engines can range from 2.5 litres to 4 litres.